EEEManchester/Food-Computer/Software/FoodComputerARM-alpha/readme.txt

 -The program is far from perfect, bugs might exists.
 -It was not written to look proper, yet.
 -The code may look ugly as it was coded using the glue method.
+-If the Raspberry Pi appears not to be stuck, add a 5 seconds delay after relay initialisation.
+Fault from: Modbus library.

 To-dos: